g-s-k-zoro/ForkTreeVisualizer/README.md

 				 Add to PATH for all/current user(s)
 	c.
 MacOS   : sudo port install graphviz OR brew install graphviz

-2. Whatever snippet of code that involves spawning child processes using force, copy it and paste in the Custom Code Section in forkVisualizer.cpp -
+2. Whatever snippet of code that involves spawning child processes using fork(), copy it and paste in the Custom Code Section in forkVisualizer.cpp -

 //-----------------Custom Code Begins-------------------------------------------